google/WebFundamentals/src/content/en/fundamentals/primers/promises/index.markdown

 JavaScript promises started out in the DOM as "Futures", renamed to "Promises", and finally moved into JavaScript.
 Having them in JavaScript rather than the DOM is great because they'll be available in non-browser JS contexts such as Node.js (whether they make use of them in their core APIs is another question).

 Although they're a JavaScript feature, the DOM isn't afraid to use them.
 In fact, all new DOM APIs with async success/failure methods will use promises.
-This is happening already with [Streams](https://dvcs.w3.org/hg/quota/raw-file/tip/Overview.html#idl-def-StorageQuota">Quota Management</a>, <a href="http://dev.w3.org/csswg/css-font-loading/#font-face-set-ready">Font Load Events</a>,<a href="https://github.com/slightlyoff/ServiceWorker/blob/cf459d473ae09f6994e8539113d277cbd2bce939/service_worker.ts#L17"> ServiceWorker</a>, <a href="http://webaudio.github.io/web-midi-api/#widl-Navigator-requestMIDIAccess-Promise-MIDIOptions-options">Web MIDI</a>, <a href="https://github.com/whatwg/streams#basereadablestream), and more.
+This is happening already with [Quota Management](https://dvcs.w3.org/hg/quota/raw-file/tip/Overview.html#idl-def-StorageQuota), [Font Load Events](http://dev.w3.org/csswg/css-font-loading/#font-face-set-ready), [ServiceWorker](https://github.com/slightlyoff/ServiceWorker/blob/cf459d473ae09f6994e8539113d277cbd2bce939/service_worker.ts#L17), [Web MIDI](http://webaudio.github.io/web-midi-api/#widl-Navigator-requestMIDIAccess-Promise-MIDIOptions-options), [Streams](https://github.com/whatwg/streams#basereadablestream), and more.

 ## Browser support &amp; polyfill